 - 4 cups dried couscous (650 gr)

-• In a large casserole (minimum 5 litres capacity), heat the olive oil over medium high heat and add in the onions, the meat, the spices, salt, pepper and half of the tomatoes pieces.
+• In a large casserole (minimum 5 litres capacity), heat the olive oil over medium heat and add in the onions, the meat, the spices, salt, pepper and half of the tomato pieces.
 Turn the meat occasionally until lightly browned, about 10 min.

 • Add 1.5 litres of water and the chickpeas.
 Bring to the boil, reduce to medium low heat and place the coriander bouquet in the casserole.
 Cover with a lid and let gently simmer for 50 min.